taoky/yadex/README.md

 }
 ```

-Example response (note: entries are not sorted):
+Example response (note: entries are not sorted; directory sizes are always 0):

 ```json
 {